 While water is your best bet, some studies have shown that sports drinks that are low in sugar and contain electrolytes may boost performance and help increase stamina.

-A single dose of caffeine has been shown to improve exercise performance and increase energy.
-One study of cyclists found that caffeine increased performance by 7.4 percent.
+Caffeine has been shown to improve exercise performance and increase energy.

 Other research found that drinking coffee can reduce the perception of effort, which allows you to work harder.